snowplow/snowplowanalytics.com/_posts/2018-08-08-piinguin-released/index.md

 <h2 id="overview">1.
 Overview</h2>

-Following the release of [Snowplow R106 Acropolis][acropolis-blog-post], which added the capability to emit a stream of PII transformation events, we have continued to develop tools to support the responsible management of personally identifiable information.
+Following the release of [Snowplow R106 Acropolis][r106-blog-post], which added the capability to emit a stream of PII transformation events, we have continued to develop tools to support the responsible management of personally identifiable information.

 If you want to learn more about PII and how it is managed by the Snowplow PII enrichment, you can read more in the release posts for [Snowplow R100 Epidaurus][r100-blog-post] and [R106 Acropolis][r106-blog-post].